 Make sure that you’re wearing secure, non-skid footwear when participating in activities such as navigating the stairs or sweeping the kitchen floor.
 You should also consider changing certain lifestyle habits to better accommodate your health and physical capabilities.

 Alzheimer’s & Dementia Care Programs Offered By Terra Vista

 Your loved one’s medical needs are always the primary focus of our staff at our memory care facility and community.
-Rest assured that we have a professional nursing staff on-site that offer medical services for residents with Alzheimer’s and Dementia 24 hours a day to address daily care needs.
-The medical services at our dementia care assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose levels, administering insulin.
-To ensure your family member is healthy, our staff offers dental, therapy, psychiatry, and optometry programs to residents.
-We have an expert on-site physician that is available to your mother or father to accommodate medical and physical ailments and problems.
+Rest assured that we have a professional nursing staff on-site that offer medical services to accommodate the symptoms of Alzheimer’s and dementia 24 hours a day.
+The medical services at our dementia care assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose levels, administering insulin, and more.
+To help ensure your family member is healthy, our facility offers dental, therapy, psychiatry, and optometry services to residents.
+We have expert on-site physicians that are available to your mother or father to accommodate medical and physical ailments and problems.

 Sign Up For Our Alzheimer’s & Dementia Care Programs